logan-markewich/capstone_visualizer/README.md

     ** This is pretty much done you just need to pass the function the ip of the tag you want to ping
 - A function to convert RSSI -> cm
 - A function to write the information to a file or something?
 Need to think of how to store the data.. maybe each tag gets a csv(DONE!)
-- A function to go through the newest data and filter out data where a pigs appears to move way to far way to fast, or is out of the room
+- A function to go through the newest data and filter out data where a pigs appears to move way to far way to fast, or is out of the room(DONE! but only for out of bounds locations)
 - A function to stream/update the plotly graph (I would only worry about a single point right now)(HALF WAY DONE)
     - As a side note, all graph settings (looks, etc) can be updated in the plotly website
     - Also, we can draw shapes to represent the room we give the presentation in, or a pig pen, right on the graph